How to Mind Map

 4. Start in the center of the paper with a clear and strong visual image or word that depicts the general theme and work outward.
 Starting in the center gives freedom to spread out in all directions and to express more freely and naturally.

 5. Print in capital letters the main topic in the center of the page.
-Printing, versus cursive, allows the to photograph the image thus giving easier reading and better recall.
+Printing, versus cursive, allows the brain to photograph the image thus giving easier reading and better recall.

 6. In addition to printing the topic, use an image or picture for your central idea.
-Make a central image that represents the topic about which you are writing /.
+Make a central image that represents the topic about which you are writing /thinking.
 An image is worth a thousand words.

 7. Use multiple colors throughout your mind map.
 This will help you to separate ideas.
 It also helps in the visualization of the Mind Map for recall.
-Colors stimulate the right cortical activity of imagination as well as capturing and holding .
+Colors stimulate the right cortical activity of imagination as well as capturing and holding attention.
 Anything that stands out on the page will stand out in your mind.
 Color adds extra vibrancy and brings life to your Mind Map.
 Use colors for visual stimulation, group topics, separate different ideas, associations and to make things stand out.

 8. Create main themes around the central image / topic like the chapter headings of a book.
 Print these words in capitals and/or draw an image.
 The complete mind map will have lines radiating from main topic in all directions, with sub-topics and facts branching out from them, like branches and twigs off the trunk of tree.